winongit/mpp-library-project/README.md

  If you want to be admin you should submit with ID: 102, and password: abc.
  If you want to be librarian you should submit with ID: 101, and password xyz.

+ If there is no default data, you can run the TestData.java under librarysystem.dataaccess package.
+This will create default data for this application.

 ##### 2. Add Library Member Use Case
 Admin can add new member and new book to the system, but can not check out book.
 If the user is both admin and